virtuocity/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Notes
 ### OSI Model
 The Open Systems Interconnection model (OSI model) is a conceptual model that 'provides a common basis for the coordination of [ISO] standards development for the purpose of systems interconnection'.
 In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
+### TCP And UDP
+*TCP/IP* is a suite of protocols used by devices to communicate over the Internet and most local networks.
+It is named after two of it’s original protocols—the Transmission Control Protocol (TCP) and the Internet Protocol (IP).
+TCP provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network.
+*The User Datagram Protocol (UDP)* is used by apps to deliver a faster stream of information by doing away with error-checking
 ## Tasks
 ## Links
 + OSI Model